nverchev/drytorch/docs/tutorials/getting_started.md

 ### Define the loss and metric functions

-In this experiment we are only going to use the Mean Square Error (MSE) for training and the Peak Signal-to-Noise Ratio (PSNR) for evaluating the super-resolution image.
+In this experiment, we will use the Mean Squared Error (MSE) for training and the Peak Signal-to-Noise Ratio (PSNR) for evaluating the super-resolution image.
 The bilinear interpolation baseline has a PSNR of 25.90.

 DRYTorch expects loss and metric functions that take outputs and targets as arguments.